cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 ##### Missing tablespace support

-Cloud Native PostgreSQL does not currently include full declarative management of PostgreSQL global objects, namely roles, databases, and tablespaces.
+CloudNativePG does not currently include full declarative management of PostgreSQL global objects, namely roles, databases, and tablespaces.
-While roles and databases are copied from the source instance to the target cluster, tablespaces require a capability that this version of Cloud Native PostgreSQL is missing: definition and management of additional persistent volumes.
-When dealing with base backup and tablespaces, PostgreSQL itself requires that the exact mount points in the source instance must also exist in the target instance, in our case, the pods in Kubernetes that Cloud Native PostgreSQL manages.
-For this reason, you cannot directly migrate in Cloud Native PostgreSQL a PostgreSQL instance that takes advantage of tablespaces (you first need to remove them from the source or, if your organization requires this feature, contact EDB to prioritize it).
+While roles and databases are copied from the source instance to the target cluster, tablespaces require a capability that this version of CloudNativePG is missing: definition and management of additional persistent volumes.
+When dealing with base backup and tablespaces, PostgreSQL itself requires that the exact mount points in the source instance must also exist in the target instance, in our case, the pods in Kubernetes that CloudNativePG manages.
+For this reason, you cannot directly migrate in CloudNativePG a PostgreSQL instance that takes advantage of tablespaces (you first need to remove them from the source or, if your organization requires this feature, contact EDB to prioritize it).